salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

              1     2     3     4     5     6     7     8     9    10
             11    12    13    14    15    16    17    18    19    20
         ```
-        You simply get the contents of the variable, in matrix form.
          You could get a similar result by just entering `c` in the command window.

 ---